 The audio-walks launched in May 2022 with a live performance at Hawkesbury Regional Museum and the release of the first Audio Walk – Howe and Deerubbin Parks Audio Walk – Balga Ngurrang / Windsor This walk commences at the Museum in Windsor and takes the listener along the river from there.

-Yarramundi, North Richmond, Pugh’s Lagoon (Richmond), Streeton Lookout (Freeman’s Reach), Macquarie Park (Freeman’s Reach/Windsor Beach), Governor Phillip Park (Windsor), Pitt Town Lagoon and Cattai Audio Walks have also now been released.
-All the audio walks are available with further information on Hawkesbury Regional Museum’s Website
+Yarramundi, North Richmond, Pugh’s Lagoon (Richmond), Streeton Lookout (Freeman’s Reach), Macquarie Park (Freeman’s Reach/Windsor Beach), Governor Phillip Park (Windsor), Pitt Town Lagoon, Cattai, Swallow Rock Reach (Ebenezer) and Sackville Audio Walks have also now been released.
+All 11 audio walks are available with further information, including maps and walking directions on Hawkesbury Regional Museum’s Website

 In September 2023, an exhibition was launched to celebrate the project at Hawkesbury Regional Museum, Balga Ngurrang / Windsor.
 We are currently looking for funding to enable us to erect signage at these audio walk locations.